tiagomiotto/LowPower-FreeRTOS-MbedLPC1768/README.md

-# Tese

-Archive on the mbed LPC1768 code for my Master thesis
+# Low power implementation of FreeRTOS with Low power Modes and DVFS

+To compile the code use the [MBED CLI 2](https://os.mbed.com/docs/mbed-os/v6.15/build-tools/mbed-cli-2.html)

+mbed compile -m LPC1768 -f